 In addition, we offer the following:

-We look forward to your visit in 2019.
+We look forward to your visit.
 Safe travels, and see you soon!HELPER WEATHER